Hamilton should stay loyal to Arsenal - Canoville

 But Canoville, who has met all the interested parties, says the Boehly-led bid is "by far the best fit for Chelsea and our fans".

-American billionaire Boehly, co-owner of LA Dodgers, won Canoville over when he spoke of his "huge passion for social impact around community outreach".
+American billionaire Boehly, co-owner of LA Dodgers, "won over" Canoville when he spoke of his "huge passion for social impact around community outreach".

 Three bids remain on the table to buy the club, including one British and two American consortiums.